 The chairman of the board is an independent non-executive director, which is required in terms of the board charter.
 The chairman is elected after the AGM.
 The board charter further details the role, responsibilities and term of office of the chairman and all board members.
 The chairman is not and has never been the CEO of the group.
-The independence of the chairman is disclosed in the Integrated Annual Report.
+The independence of the chairman is disclosed in the integrated annual report.

 The chairman of the board is not a member of the audit and risk committee, although he attends meetings of this committee by invitation.
 The chairman of the board is a member of the remuneration and nominations committee and chairs nominations agenda items of this committee.
-The chairman of the board is the chairman of the social and ethics committee.